st0012/factory_factory_girl/README.md

 ## Mission

 [FactoryGirl](https://github.com/thoughtbot/factory_girl/) is a really useful gem that lets us generate test data more efficiently.
-However, if you start with new projects very frequently, you will feel painful to write project's attributes, especially when most of them have some common attributes.
+However, if you start with new projects very frequently, you will feel painful to write project's attributes, especially when most of them look commonly.

 For example, you use `FFaker::Job.title` to generate all your `name` or `title`'s value, and use `FFaker::Lorem.paragraph` to generate `description` or `content`'s value.
 Then you just need to copy & paste those methods to serveral columns in serveral factories, or even in serveral project's factories.